arangodb/arangodb/Documentation/Books/Manual/Administration/Replication/README.md

 ArangoDB offers **synchronous** and **asynchronous** replication.

-Synchronous replication is used between the _DB-Servers_ of an ArangoDB Cluster.
+Synchronous replication is used between the _DBServers_ of an ArangoDB Cluster.

 Asynchronous replication is used: